DFG Review 2018

 - How the DFG is used currently – who gets what and how it’s delivered;

-- How the DFG could change in the future – focussing on the means test, the £30,000 upper limit, the allocation formula and methods of delivery;
+- How the DFG could change in the future – focusing on the means test, the £30,000 upper limit, the allocation formula and methods of delivery;

 - The link between adaptations and health and social care services, including timely discharge from hospital;

 - The changing aids and adaptations market – considering new innovations and technology, market development and supporting people who are not eligible for a DFG; and